Imran4424/iOS-InterviewQuestions/Swift.md

 #### Strong Reference

+A strong reference is the default type of reference in Swift.
+When you create a property, constant, or variable that refers to a class instance, it is a strong reference by default.

-A strong reference increments the object's reference count.
-As long as at least one strong reference exists, the object remains in memory.
+**Function:** A strong reference increments the instance's reference count based on your usage count.
+As long as there is at least one strong reference to an object, ARC will not deallocate it.